Fluffy Banana Cake with Banana Filling has a light-as-air banana cake layered with creamy, fresh banana filling all covered in whipped cream frosting.

 - Heat banana filling ingredients until very thick and the mixture cleanly leaves the sides of pan while being stirred.

 - Layer the banana cream cake layers with fresh banana filling.
-Cover top of cake and sides with whipped cream frosting (recipe below) or Chocolate Whipped Cream Frosting.
+Cover top of cake and sides with whipped cream frosting (recipe below), Chocolate Whipped Cream Frosting, Vanilla Buttercream, or Fluffy Chocolate Frosting.

 What Kind of Frosting Goes Best with Banana Cake?